 Three portals are ready.

-Artifacts are now split by battlefield role: portal attack tools, player battle weapons, player armor, portal enhancements, link range boosters, portal defense modules, player energy consumables, and player regeneration boosts.
+The Vault replaces Inventory and groups artifacts by battlefield role: portal attack tools, player battle weapons, player armor, portal boosts, link range boosters, portal defense modules, player energy consumables, player regeneration boosts, and Rift Anchors.

 Portal AttackWeapons / ArmorEnergy / Range / Regen